Get E-Book

 async function cleanup() {

-readFile('/tmp/data.txt'); // no await - if an error occurs, it becomes an unhandled rejection
+readFile('/tmp/data.txt'); // no await - errors become unhandled rejections

 fs.promises.constants

 The constants object on fs.promises mirrors fs.constants.
-Permission flags, file access modes, copy flags - they're all there:
+Permission flags, file access modes, and copy flags are available from the same namespace as the promise helpers:

 import { access, constants } from 'node:fs/promises';

-You'll use these constants mostly with access(), copyFile(), and open().
-For open(), you usually pass string flags like 'r' or 'w' instead of the numeric constants, but they map to the same underlying values.
+You will most often use these constants with access(), copyFile(), and open().
+For open(), string flags such as 'r' or 'w' are usually clearer than numeric constants, though they map to the same underlying values.

 Directory Operations